Apple's Digital Hub Report Card: Current Grade, B+

 - Support more brands and models.

 - Support both USB and Bluetooth on phones with both.
-Not all Macs have Bluetooth, nor should we be required to buy a Bluetooth dongle so we can synch phones that could easily be connect with a cable.
+Not all Macs have Bluetooth, nor should we be required to buy a Bluetooth dongle so we can sync phones that could easily be connect with a cable.

 - Provide a better mechanism for synching your Address Book and mobile phone.
 Not all contacts with phone numbers need to be in your phone. iSync doesn't see smart groups you make in Address Book.
-It can synch all contact with phone number, including or excluding fax numbers, but unless you create a specific non-smart group, it will synch all contacts with phone numbers.
+It can sync all contact with phone number, including or excluding fax numbers, but unless you create a specific non-smart group, it will sync all contacts with phone numbers.
 I don't need phone numbers for overseas contacts in my mobile phone.

 - Support camera phones in iPhoto so we don't have to email photos to ourselves.